awsdocs/amazon-athena-user-guide/doc_source/functions-operators-reference-section.md

 Athena does not support all of Presto's features, and there are some significant differences\.
 For more information, see the topics for specific statements in this section and [Considerations and Limitations](other-notable-limitations.md)\.

+For information about DDL statements, see [DDL Statements](language-reference.md)\.
+For a list of unsupported DDL statements, see [Unsupported DDL](unsupported-ddl.md)\.

 **Topics**
 + [SELECT](select.md)
 + [INSERT INTO](insert-into.md)